 In this paper we tackle the problem of online inference and prediction in an influenza pandemic in this more realistic situation.
-We address this by developing the work of \cite{BirKGCPHCZWPD11} who retrospectively reconstructed the A/H1N1 pandemic in a Bayesian framework using multiple data streams collected over the course of the pandemic.
-In \cite{BirKGCPHCZWPD11} posterior distributions of relevant epidemic parameters and related quantities are derived through Markov Chain Monte Carlo (MCMC) methods which, if used in real-time, pose important computational challenges.
-MCMC is notoriously inefficient for online inference as it requires repeat browsing of the full history of the data as new data accrue.
+We address this starting from the work of \cite{BirKGCPHCZWPD11} who retrospectively reconstructed the A/H1N1 pandemic in a Bayesian framework using multiple data streams collected over the course of the pandemic.
+In \cite{BirKGCPHCZWPD11}, posterior distributions of relevant epidemic parameters and related quantities are derived through Markov Chain Monte Carlo (MCMC) methods which, if used in real-time, pose important computational challenges.
+MCMC is notoriously inefficient for online inference as it requires repeat browsing of the entire data history as new data accrue.
 This motivates a more efficient algorithm.
-Potential alternatives include refinements of MCMC \citep[e.g.][]{JewKCR09, BanGLRarX} and Bayesian emulation as in \cite{FarBCD14}, where the model is replaced by an easily-evaluated approximation readily prepared in advance of the data assimilation process.
+Potential alternatives include refinements of MCMC \citep[e.g.][]{JewKCR09, BanGLRarX} and Bayesian emulation \citep[e.g][]{FarBCD14}, where the model is replaced by an easily-evaluated approximation readily prepared in advance of the data assimilation process.
 Here, we explore Sequential Monte Carlo (SMC) methods \citep{DouJ09}.
 As batches of data arrive at times $t_1, \ldots, t_K$, SMC techniques allow computationally efficient online inference by combining the posterior distribution $\pi_k(\cdot)$ at time $t_k, k = 0, \ldots, K$ with the incoming batch of data to obtain an estimate for $\pi_{k + 1}(\cdot)$.
-A further advantage of SMC is that it naturally provides all the necessary posterior predictive distributions to make one-step ahead probabilistic forecasts of the incoming data.
-In an epidemic context, monitoring the appropriateness of the chosen model is vital to avoid making public health decisions on the basis of mis-specified models.
-Through formal assessment of the quality of these one-step ahead forecasts, continual, timely checks of model adequacy can be made \citep{HelMB_pre}.
+A further advantage of SMC is that it automatically provides all the posterior predictive distributions necessary to make one-step ahead probabilistic forecasts of the incoming data.
+In a pandemic context, monitoring the appropriateness of a model is vital to avoid making public health decisions on the basis of mis-specified models.
+Through formal assessment of the quality of these one-step ahead forecasts \citep{HelMB17}, timely checks of model adequacy and, if necessary, swift adaptations of the model can be made.